hergott/r_tensorflow_gpu_speed/README.md

 Moreover, the cuDNN library provides extra GPU speed over the standard TensorFlow RNN libraries.

+Note that TensorFlow wasn't necessarily designed to switch between CPUs and GPUs on the fly, and there can be glitches in doing so.
+This is why the main benchmarking file permutes the ordering of the test runs with this line: `for (config in c(2, 3, 1)) {`

 <div>
 <figure >
 <img style="border:1px solid; border-color:#daa520ff; margin-left:auto;margin-right:auto;text-align: center;" src="https://hergott.github.io/assets/img/gpu_speed/sample_results.png" alt="CPU < GPU < GPU+cuDNN" />